gdgtoledo/katangapp-android/CONTRIBUTING.md

 Use camel case for variables and methods.

 ## Order
-Having an order criterium  will increase speed when searching for them.
+Having an order criterion  will increase speed when searching for them.

 ### Attributes in a class
 Use alphabetical order to define the attributes in a class.